sharife/vitalmindmedia/site/content/_index.md

 ---
-title: "We design unique digital media for science, health, and education."
+title: "Design for science, health, and education"
-cta: Contact us
+cta: Watch our reel
-link: "#contact"
+link: "#about"
 image: /img/fallback-mobile.jpg
 approach:
-    heading: About us
+    heading: Transform your complex ideas into digital experiences that people can understand, use, and enjoy.
-    text: "Vital Mind Media is a San Francisco-based digital agency that collaborates with leading researchers and communications teams in academia and the biotech industry to create digital media which engages people through storytelling and experience design.
-We are designers, developers, writers, researchers, scientists, strategists, and multimedia production experts with decades of experience in science communication."
+    text: "Vital Mind Media is a digital agency that collaborates with leading researchers and communications teams in academia and the biotech industry.
+We are designers, developers, writers, researchers, scientists, strategists, and multimedia production experts with decades of experience in science and health communication."
+story:
+  title: We create media that matters.
+  text: Our team works with you to communicate your ideas effectively across platforms, helping you connect with your audience wherever they are.
+Whether you're looking for a new way to express your brand or an intuitive interface for complex tasks, we've got you covered.
+  images:
+    - image: /img/still-01.jpg
+    - image: /img/still-02.jpg
+    - image: /img/still-05.png
+    - image: /img/still-03.jpg
+    - image: /img/still-04.jpg
 clients:
     - image: /img/logo_buck.png
     - image: /img/logo_gene.png